huaweicloud/terraform-provider-huaweicloud/docs/data-sources/cc_central_networks.md

 * `state` - (Optional, String) Specifies the status of the central network.

 * `enterprise_project_id` - (Optional, String) Specifies enterprise project ID to which the central network belongs.

+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the central network.

 ## Attribute Reference